kyriakossk2000/MasterThesis/README.md

 Despite the significant contributions of this research, it opens new avenues for future work.
 These findings offer valuable insights and pave the way for the development of more effective and robust sequential recommendation systems.

 ## Repository Structure:
-- Dataset Analysis - EDA on datasets
+- Dataset Analysis - EDA on dataset
-- IPP - Project Proposal Report
+- IPP - Informatics Project Proposal Report
 - Models - Models used.
 SASRec_window main folder for future predictions-proposed model.
+- Dissertation Report

+## Window-Based Recommender System - SASRec_window folder README
-## Data
+### Data

 The data used in this project is stored in the `data` folder and consists of two datasets:
 - `ml-1m.txt`: The main dataset for model training and evaluation.
 - `ml-1m_time.txt`: An extended dataset that includes temporal information, specifically used with Time2Vec.

-## Code Organization
+### Code Organization

 The `SASRec_window` directory comprises various scripts and notebooks essential for the experiments: